The Ride will offer two route options of approximately 160 miles or 230 miles in The Somme area.

 The itinerary will be as follows:

-Report to the Ride to the Somme Recruitment Centre – The Imperial War Museum, London.
+Report to the Ride to the Somme Recruitment Centre – The Royal Engineers Museum, Chatham at 11:00am.

-You will be able to view many of their exhibits and learn in greater detail the role of the cyclist on The Western Front.
-You will meet your fellow riders and staff before transferring to the port for your ferry crossing.
+Parking will be available at The Museum.
+You will be able to view many of their exhibits from The Great War.
+You will meet your fellow riders and staff before transferring by coach to Amiens.

-Day 5 – We will return by ferry and coach to the Imperial War Museum for you to be released back into civilian life in time for onward journeys home.
+We will return to the Engineer’s Museum for you to be released back into civilian life early afternoon in time for onward journeys home.